-Historical Background: In 2017 the City began the process of purchasing part of an undeveloped parcel adjacent to Sherman Creek.
-The property was originally part of a larger 7.2 acre parcel proposed for single family development.
-In 2018, Resolution No. 18-23 was passed by the City Commission authorizing the purchase of this property as well as a 40 foot wide greenway easement over the parcel to the north to be used for "conservation and passive recreation purposes."
+Historical Background: In 2017 the City began the process of purchasing part of an undeveloped plat of land in Selva Preserve.
+The land is part of a 7.2 acre Selva Preserve that was originally proposed to be part of the Atlantic Beach Country Club, ,re-developed in 2013.
+Most of the property is wetlands along Sherman Creek.
 In partnership with the Public Trust with City purchased the property in 2018.
 A private donation is to be used for the creation of a greenway through the preserve for the public to enjoy.